-Dynata provided 2,060 non-probability interviews with adults age 18 and over.
-The non-probability sample was derived based on quotas related to age, race and ethnicity, and gender.
-Interviews were conducted in English and Spanish via the web only.
-For panel recruitment, Dynata uses invitations of all types, including email invitations, phone alerts, banners, and messaging on panel community sites, to include people with a diversity of motivations to take part in research.
+Dynata provided 3,987 non-probability interviews with adults age 18 and over.
+The Dynata sample was derived based on quotas related to age, race and ethnicity, gender, and education.
+Interviews were conducted in English and via the web only.
+For panel recruitment, Dynata uses invitations of all types including email invitations, phone alerts, banners, and messaging on panel community sites to include people with a diversity of motivations to take part in research.
 Because non-probability panels do not start with a frame where there is known probability of selection, standard measures of sampling error and response rates cannot be calculated.